fraserevans/speedystar/README.md

 pip install -r requirements.txt
 ```

 Finally, `speedystar` is up on PyPI but it is an outdated release.
-So direct pip installation of `speedystar' is possible but not recommended.
+So direct pip installation of `speedystar` is possible but not recommended.

 ## Documentation
 You can access every method's docstring by using the help() function in python.